 Along with internet, Spectrum offers highly-rated cable TV packages.
 You can choose from plans starting at $44.99/mo.
 Spectrum offers its TV Select plan that includes 125 channels.
 The TV Silver plan offers an upgraded plan with 175 channels, including premium options like HBO and SHOWTIME.
 The biggest TV package is TV Gold, which offers 200+ channels and even more premium channels like STARZ and TMC.

 If you’re an avid cable TV watcher, DVR is a must.
 Spectrum offers Cloud DVR (cDVR) and Cloud DVR Plus packages so you can record programs and watch them across your devices when you have the time.
-Cloud DVR is an added $4.99 on top of your TV package, while Cloud DVR Plus is an additional $9.99.
+Cloud DVR and DVR Plus are additional fees.
 The basic cDVR package lets you record up to 50 programs and store them for up to 90 days, while cDVR Plus offers space for 100 programs and storage for up to a year.

 Spectrum Bundle Packages